MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! warning Entities must be collidable to be grabbed!
     If a grabbable entity is not `collidable` then it cannot be grabbed.
 If it is a group and none of the colliders within it are active then it cannot be grabbed, even if the root is collidable!

+A grabbable entity can be configured to automatically modify a Mobile/Web player's pose when they grab the item and also configure what action buttons are onscreen while holding the entity.
+For more details [see the article on configure held items for Mobile/Web players](https://developers.meta.com/horizon-worlds/learn/documentation/create-for-web-and-mobile/grabbable-entities/intro-to-grabbable-entities).

 ## Can Grab